laurentS/slowapi/docs/index.md

 To release a new version:

 - Update CHANGELOG.md
-- Bump the version number is `pyproject.toml`
+- Bump the version number in `pyproject.toml`
 - `poetry build`
 - `poetry publish`